-Your surgeon has recommended surgery to remove a portion or all of your parotid gland.
+Your surgeon has recommended surgery to remove lymph nodes in the neck.
 Below are important instructions regarding your surgery.
-Although your surgeon will discuss these with you, it is essential that you read these and ask questions as necessary to understand them.
+Although your surgeon will discuss these with you, it is essential that you read these instructions and ask questions as necessary to fully understand them.